c-brunner/NazaConnectivity/README.md

 adds telemetry support for any Spektrum transmitter (like DX9). you only have to connect your board to the Spektrum TM-1000 and you get real time stats on your transmitter.

+F550 Dynamic Flight Data

+iOS application for connecting to the base station and displaying real time stats. you can also view your gpx files in this application.

 HardwareModules
 ---------------